 Art & Design

-The Art Department is located in C Block and is a visually stimulating and dynamic environment where students experience a broad and varied curriculum.
+The Art department is located in C Block and is a visually stimulating and dynamic environment where students experience a broad and varied curriculum.
 High achievement is encouraged through an engaging programme of high quality teaching and learning.
 We foster an inquisitive approach and encourage independent learning.
 It is our aim for each individual to strive to achieve their best as they explore, develop and refine new skills, ideas and experiences.
 Students are well supported by dedicated staff but also experience a developing level of independence and more opportunities to explore their own creative interests, ideas and specialisms.
-Resourcefulness is promoted by encouraging students to work independently, developing practical skills, planning their own projects and problem solving as they go along.
-We also expect students to work collaboratively both with each other and within the local community.
-This enables students to gain an insight into joint ventures, working within industry and the local environment.
+Resourcefulness is promoted by encouraging pupils to work independently, developing practical skills, planning their own projects and problem solving as they go along.
+We also expect pupils to work collaboratively both with each other and within the local community.
+This enables pupils to gain an insight into joint ventures, working within industry and the local environment.

-The Art Department at Wellfield has consistently delivered superb results at all levels and continues to strive for excellence within each year group.
+The Art department at Wellfield has consistently delivered superb results at all levels and continues to strive for excellence within each year group.
 We like to share the success of our students and regularly display work both internally, notably with an annual end of GCSE exhibition, externally in the local community and on our online gallery on the school’s website.

 Art Subject Staff

 Mrs K Starbuck: Head of Creative Arts Faculty

 Miss S Deady: Teacher of Art / Photography (Maternity Cover)

 The KS3 curriculum introduces key formal elements to students through a range of projects.
 These projects encourage students to work both solely and as part of a group.
 They are introduced to basic key skills during the formal elements and then these are built on throughout the two years.
 Each project is designed to enhance and build on initial skills taught going into greater depth whilst encouraging creative thinking, risk-taking and confidence.
 These skills include 3D sculpture, shading, accurate drawing and painting.